-In March 2017, we closed a refinancing of our senior secured credit facilities with a new seven year Term Loan B facility in an aggregate principal amount of \$1.7 billion and a five year revolving credit facility in an aggregate amount of \$500.0 million.
-The proceeds of the new Term Loan B, together with the proceeds from the offering of \$500.0 million aggregate principal amount of 5.75% senior notes ("Notes") and cash, were used to repay our then existing senior secured credit facilities and to repay accrued interest and related fees and expenses.
-The refinancing led to the extinguishment of the previous Term Loan A and B facilities, which required that we accelerate the recognition of \$21.1 million of related unamortized debt issuance costs that had no future economic benefit, and recognize that amount as a loss on extinguishment of debt in our unaudited condensed consolidated statements of income in the first guarter of 2017.
+In March 2017, we closed a refinancing of our senior secured credit facilities with a new seven year Term Loan B facility in an aggregate principal amount of \$1,700.0 million and a five year revolving credit facility in an aggregate amount of \$500.0 million.
+The proceeds of the new Term Loan B, together with the proceeds from the offering of \$500.0 million aggregate principal amount of 5.75% senior notes (the "Original Notes" and together with the "Additional Notes," the "Notes") and cash, were used to repay our then existing senior secured credit facilities and to pay accrued interest and related fees and expenses.
+The refinancing led to the extinguishment of the previous Term Loan A and B facilities, which required that we accelerate the recognition of \$21.1 million of related unamortized debt issuance costs that had no future economic benefit, and recognize that amount as a loss on extinguishment of debt in our unaudited condensed consolidated statements of income in the first quarter of 2017.